spidersddd/cd4pe_demo_control_repo/README.md

 The important files and items in this template are as follows:

-* Basic example of roles (./site/example\_role) and profiles (./site/profile).
+* Basic example of roles (./site-modules/example\_role) and profiles (./site-modules/profile).
 * An example Puppetfile (Puppetfile) with various module references.
 * An example Hiera configuration file (heira.yaml) and data directory (data) with example yaml files, nodes, and roles directory.
 * An [environment.conf](https://puppet.com/docs/puppet/5.3/config_file_environment.html) that implements:
-  * A site directory for roles, profiles, and any custom modules for your organization.
+  * A site-modules directory for roles, profiles, and any custom modules for your organization.
   * A config\_version script.
 * An example [config\_version](https://puppet.com/docs/puppet/5.3/config_file_environment.html#configversion) (./scripts/config_version.sh) script that outputs:
   * Hostname of the master the catalog was compiled on